ericak11/questions_app/readme.md

 ## Questions App
-An app that for users to submit interview questions
+An app made using Django for users to submit interview questions

 ### Future Features
 - up vote/down vote for answers
 - add styling